 Distributed Energy Resources (DER)

-- What is DER?
-How do we define it?
-How to determine what’s right for our co-op?
+- How to determine what’s right for our co-op?

 - What is it?
 What are co-ops doing in storage?